-Note that this currently just adds the specified directory via the -sourcepath option.
-SCons does not currently search the \$JAVASOURCEPATH directories for dependency . java files.
+Note that the specified directories are only added to the command line via the -sourcepath option.
+SCons does not currently search the \$JAVASOURCEPATH directories for dependent . java files.

 JAVASUFFIX

 The suffix for Java files; . java by default.

 JAVAVERSION

 Specifies the Java version being used by the Java builder.
 Set this to specify the version of Java targeted by the javac compiler.
 This is sometimes necessary because Java 1.5 changed the file names that are created for nested anonymous inner classes, which can cause a mismatch with the files that SCons expects will be generated by the javac compiler.
 Setting \$JAVAVERSION to a version greater than 1.4 makes SCons realize that a build with such a compiler is actually up to date.
 The default is 1.4.